-Authorization, also known as precertification, is a process of reviewing certain medical, surgical or behavioral health services to ensure Medical Necessity and appropriateness of care prior to services being rendered.
+Authorization, also known as precertification, is a process of reviewing certain medical, surgical, or behavioral health services, including provider-administered medical drugs, to ensure Medical Necessity and appropriateness of care prior to services being rendered.
 The review also includes a determination of whether the service being requested is a Covered Service under the Member's Employer Sponsored Plan.
 Authorizations are only required for certain services.
-A Member's physician will submit authorization/precertification requests electronically, by telephone, or in writing by fax or mail.
-If approved, an authorization number is then generated by Capital Health Plan and is available to the Member via CHPConnect.
+A Member's physician may submit an authorization/ precertification request electronically, by telephone, or in writing by fax or mail.
+If approved, an authorization number is generated by Capital Health Plan and available to the Member via CHPConnect.
 If the requested service is not authorized, the Member and provider are notified in writing with the specific reasons for the denial.